TL;DR

 A dog arthritis flare up often happens when inflammation inside damaged joints becomes worse.
 Dogs with osteoarthritis already have painful joint changes, so even small increases in inflammation can trigger more stiffness, limping, and soreness.

 Arthritic joints in the hips, knees, elbows, shoulders, or spine may become more painful during flare periods.
+Since arthritis in dogs’ legs often affects the hips and knees first, flare-ups are frequently most noticeable during walking or standing.
 Some dogs move slower, avoid stairs, or struggle getting up after resting because painful joints feel stiff and unstable.

 Overexercise and activity-related flare-ups